Credit: Getty Images, PhotoDisc, The Studio Dog

 ROGER B. MYERSON

-“For his analysis of intertemporal tradeoffs in macroeconomic policy” Phelps' work in the 1960s and 1970s challenged the prevailing view of the relationship between inflation and unemployment represented by the Phillips curve and led to a better understanding of the short-term and long-term effects of economic policy.
+“For his analysis of intertemporal tradeoffs in macroeconomic policy.”
+Phelps' work in the 1960s and 1970s challenged the prevailing view of the relationship between inflation and unemployment represented by the Phillips curve and led to a better understanding of the short-term and long-term effects of economic policy.
 The Columbia University professor has received a number of research grants from NSF.
 His first award was GS-33374, "The Economics of Income Redistribution."
-His most recent NSF award was #8721847, "Microeconomic Foundations for a Real Theory of Employment Fluctuations."
+He received an award in 1987 (#8721847) for "Microeconomic Foundations for a Real Theory of Employment Fluctuations."

 THOMAS C. SCHELLING